 - Don’t plug your space heater into an extension cord or power strip.
 This can create a tripping hazard, and it’s easier to overload your electrical system this way, creating another fire risk.
 In general, avoid running other devices and cords around your space heater, since, as we’ve already discussed, it is important to keep the area around the unit clear.

 - Make sure your space heater fits the size of your room.
-While a space heater that is too small for your space may fail to provide adequate heat, purchasing a space heater that is too big for a given room can actually cause dangerous over-heating.
+While a space heater that is too small for your space may fail to provide adequate heat, purchasing a space heater that is too big for a given room can cause dangerous overheating.

 - Check to see if your space heater is missing any parts.
-If there are any components that aren’t present, it’s safer to avoid using it altogether.
+If any components aren’t present, it’s safer to avoid using them altogether.

 - Place your space heater on a flat surface.
 A space heater that accidentally tips over is a fire risk, and you don’t want to increase the chances of this happening.